-Salted Caramel has become a very popular flavor over the last few years, you see it in desserts, coffee, pastries and candies.
-I tend to love the flavors of salty and sweet together, I think it mellows out the sugar and allows for better balance in most recipes.
-Salted Caramel Sauce is its own decadent treat and with a splash of alcohol to salted caramel is a complete game changer, and bourbon just happens to pair so nicely in this sauce.
+Salted Caramel has become a very popular item over the last few years, and you see it in desserts, coffee, pastries and candies.
+We all tend to enjoy the flavors of salty and sweet when combined, and I think salt tames sugar in most cases, and allows for a better balance of flavor in recipes.
+Adding a splash of alcohol to salted caramel is a complete game changer, and bourbon just happens to pair so nicely in this sauce.

 1 1/2 cups granulated sugar